Is My Partner Avoidant? Quiz + How to Deal with Avoidant Attachment

 Yes __ No __ - My partner commonly withholds sex.

-Yes __ No __ - My partner may consider my needs/wants regarding a certain matter and then disregard them soon after.
+Yes __ No __ - My partner may consider my needs and wants regarding a specific matter and then disregard them soon after.

 Yes __ No __ - My partner is emotionally and/or physically abusive.

-Yes __ No __ - My partner often eludes making specific plans or commitments (plans/commitments are often unclear).
+Yes __ No __ - My partner often eludes making specific plans or commitments (plans and commitments are frequently vague).

-Yes __ No __ - My partner seems unconcerned about whether I am happy/satisfied in our relationship.
+Yes __ No __ - My partner seems unconcerned about whether I am happy or satisfied in our relationship.

 Yes __ No __